ashwinreddy/blog/_notes/Public/Works/Antifragile.md

 |Robust|Phoenix|Persists under perturbation|
 |Antifragile|Hydra|Strengthens under perturbation|

-Taleb coins the word _antifragile_, but since he considers time as an example of chaos, there is an existing synonym for antifragile: futureproof.
+taleb coins the word _antifragile_, but since he considers time as an example of chaos, there is an existing synonym for antifragile: futureproof.

 ## antifragile techniques